antimof/UxPlay/README.txt

 =========

-1.43 2021-12-07 Various internal changes, such as tests for successful decription, uniform treatment of informational/debug messages, etc., updated README.
+1.43 2021-12-07 Various internal changes, such as tests for successful decryption, uniform treatment of informational/debug messages, etc., updated README.

 1.42 2021-11-20 Fix MAC detection to work with modern Linux interface